 Radionuclide separation and radionuclidic purity determination was never easier.
-Separation of generator isotopes and radionuclide mixtures on DGA impregnated chromatographic paper, which has been developed at the CVUT, including mixtures like Ac-227, Th-227, Ra-223, Sr-90, Y-90, Ge-68, Ga-68, Mo-99, Tc-99m, Pb-212.
+Separation of generator isotopes and radionuclide mixtures on DGA impregnated chromatographic paper, which has been developed at the CVUT, including mixtures like Ac-227, Th-227, Ra-223, Sr-90, Y-90, Ge-68, Ga-68, Mo-99, Tc-99m, Pb-212. and Ac-225, Bi-213 is now possible using one separation material, just by changing the composition of the mobile phase (diluted mineral acids like 1M $HNO_3$ or HCI).
+The chromatographic paper is impregnated with normal or branched DGA with variable active compound loading (0.1-10%).

-The method is easy to validate and TLC scanners or alternatively, after cutting the paper, common radiometers may be used to determine radionuclidic purity of a generator eluate or a purified radionuclide product.
+The method validate TLC is easy to and alternatively, after cutting scanners or the paper, common radiometers may be used to determine radionuclidic purity of a generator purified radionuclide eluate or а product.